pandas-dev/pandas/doc/source/timeseries.rst

 Time Zone Handling
 ------------------

-Pandas provides rich support for working with timestamps in different time zones using the ``pytz`` and ``dateutil`` libraries.
+pandas provides rich support for working with timestamps in different time zones using the ``pytz`` and ``dateutil`` libraries.

 .. note::